buzzfeed/design/product-design-roles.md

 Demonstrates taste in layout, typography and visual hierarchy.
 Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand.

 *Product Designer*
 Demonstrates **understanding** of layout, typography and visual hierarchy.
-Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand **with a holistic consideration for their product's future**.
+Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand **with a holistic consideration for their product's future.**

 *Senior Product Designer*
 Demonstrates and **articulates understanding** of layout, typography and visual hierarchy. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.

 *Staff Product Designer*
 Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy.
-Maintains and suggests evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products**.
+Maintains and suggests evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products.**

 ### UX Design

 *Associate Product Designer*
 Familiarity with information architecture, multi-step and cross-platform flows.
 Consistently considers the holistic user experience and potential states (errors, successes, dead-ends).
-Puts themselves in the shoes of the end-user and advocates that point of view to their Squad and the Product Design team.

 *Product Designer*
 Demonstrates **proficiency** with information architecture, multi-step and cross-platform flows.
 Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in the **products** they work on.
-Puts themselves in the shoes of the end-user and advocates that point of view to their Squad and the Product Design team.

 *Senior Product Designer*
 Demonstrates and **articulates** a strong understanding of information architecture, multi-step and cross-platform flows.
-Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and product overlaps in their own and others' work.
-Points out connections and potential collisions between different products, features and platforms.
-Puts themselves in the shoes of the end-user and advocates that point of view to their immediate product development team, fellow designers and senior leaders.
+Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and **product overlaps in their own and others' work.
+Points out connections and potential collisions between different products, features and platforms.**

 *Staff Product Designer*
 Demonstrates, articulates and **teaches others** understanding of information architecture, multi-step and cross-platform flows.
 Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and product overlaps in their own and others' work.
 Points out connections and potential collisions between different products, features and platforms.
-Puts themselves in the shoes of the end-user and advocates that point of view to their immediate product development team, fellow designers and senior leaders.

 ### Patterns